Embedding Guide

 zym_freeChunk(vm, chunk)Free a bytecode chunk

-zym_compile(vm, src, chunk, map, file, config)Compile source to bytecode
+zym_compile(vm, src, chunk, map, file, config, out_tree)Compile source to bytecode (map may be NULL for raw, unpreprocessed input; out_tree may be NULL)

-zym_runChunk(vm, chunk)Execute a compiled chunk (may return ZYM_STATUS_YIELD)
+zym_runChunk(vm, chunk)Execute a compiled chunk (may return ZYM_STATUS_SUSPENDED)

 zym_serializeChunk(vm, config, chunk, buf, size)Serialize chunk to buffer (allocates via malloc)